- About Hunger

 The world is living through unprecedented times.
 The coronavirus (COVID-19) is causing anxiety, uncertainty, and disruption.
 As is often the case, people living in hunger and poverty are likely to suffer the most.
 Though we may feel powerless and overwhelmed, we are not.
 Now is the time to heed God’s call to care for the “least among us.”

-Urge your senators and representatives to increase SNAP benefits to help families cope with the economic downturn that is accompanying efforts to slow the spread of the coronavirus.Write to Congress Now
+You can help.
+Urge your senators and representatives to increase SNAP benefits to help families cope with the economic downturn that is accompanying efforts to slow the spread of the coronavirus.Write to Congress

-As the coronavirus (COVID-19) continues to spread globally, we appeal ever more strongly to our God, who is a God of hope and healing.
-This Lenten season, we are reminded to return time and again to our God, who is with us, who loves us, who shares our concerns, and who yearns for our good health, safety, and flourishing.
+As the coronavirus (COVID-19) continues to spread, we appeal ever more strongly to our God, who is a God of hope and healing.
+We return time and again to our God, who is with us, who loves us, who shares our concerns, and who yearns for our good health, safety, and flourishing.

 And so, in confidence we pray for God’s healing Spirit to hover over every inch of this world: